likvidera/Documentation/CTF/mirc2077/README.md

 Therefore, if you allocate a TypedArray of a size less than 31337 and you use the `sect` built-in you'll be able to read and write out-of-bounds in the heap-memory.

-With this out-of-bounds read/write primitive we can then find a suitable object in the heap to corrupt and create a fully controlled read/write-what-anywhere primitive.
+With this limited out-of-bounds read/write primitive we can then find a suitable object in the heap to corrupt and create a fully controlled read/write-what-anywhere primitive.

 ## Code-exec in the sandboxed JS-interpreter process
+To achieve our wanted primitive, theres a bit of work to be done.

-First we do some minor spraying with small TypedArrays where we trigger the vuln to create the OOB-RW-primitive.
-After that, some larger potential targets where we set magic values to search for.
+First we do some minor spraying with small TypedArrays where we trigger the vuln to create the limited out-of-bounds-primitive.
+After that, some larger potential targets are sprayed where we set their data to magic values so we can search for them easily.
 ``` js
 /* defrag the heap */
 for(i = 0; i < pwn.defrag_heap_rounds; i++) {